SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 ## Generic Attributes
 SGr allows to associate attributes to a functional profile (i.e. concerning every data point).
 See [SGrAttr4GenericType](SGrAttr4GenericType.md) for details.
+Any attribute defined on the functional profile level are mandatory to any product that implements this functional profile.
+However, the product can optionally add further attributes based on its own needs.

 # Data Point Attributes
 | Element     | Description |